gcv/dgraph/README.md

 graph1 remains unmodified. graph1 and graph2 share as much structure as possible, just like Clojure's built-in persistent data structures.

+This example is available in `src/examples/dgraph/simple.clj`.
+`src/examples/dgraph/swing.clj` shows how dependency graphs can be handy in GUI programming, applied to Swing.

 ## Getting Started